smartsendio/woocommerce/smart-send-shipping-woocommerce/readme.txt

 * Finland
 * Norway

-= Table rates =
+= Shipping method =
-Table rate settings enables multiple shipping methods to be easily configured in one table.
-Determine the shipping price for each method based on multiple condition.

-Calculate shipping rate based on:
+Shipping methods are setup in WooCommerce Shipping Zones and can the shipping cost can be calculated based on a range of criteria:

 * Shipping address
 * Order weight